neo4j-partners/virtual-graph-dbx/README.md

 - Builds the five base tables (`accounts`, `merchants`, `transactions`, `account_links`, `account_labels`) with their column comments and foreign keys.

-Set the catalog / schema / volume in the notebook's configuration cell; the defaults match the Finance Genie pipeline.
+Set the catalog, schema, and volume in the notebook's configuration cell.
+The defaults are `virtual-graph-dbx`, `vg-schema`, and `raw-data`.
+The catalog and schema match the fallbacks in `.env.sample`.

 ## Step 2: Build the Virtual Graph